oracle-livelabs/apex/manage-offensive-behavior/lab-2-data-science-setup/data-science-setup.md

 ### Prerequisites

 * A tenancy that is configured to work with the Data Science service, including Jobs.
+Make sure to have all [policies and dynamic groups](https://docs.oracle.com/en-us/iaas/data-science/using/policies.htm) in place.
 * An account that has permission to create a Data Science project.
 * An account that has permission to create a Data Science notebook session.